Sign up to join the list of supporters now!

 Tree Committee, Transportation Advisory Committee, Design Advisory Committee, Economic Development Advisory Committee, Greenways Corridor Committee, Historical Commission, Lexington Center Committee, Pierce-Lockwood NCD, Sustainable Lexington Committee

-BA Mathematics from Boston College, cum laude
+BA Mathematics from Boston College, with honors